Kevin Gnatiko

-Kevin Gnatiko (born June 3, 1986, in Lomé) is a Togolese-born American soccer player who currently plays for Crystal Palace Baltimore in the USSF Second Division.
+Kevin Gnatiko (born June 3, 1986, in Lomé) is a Togolese-born American soccer player who previously played for Crystal Palace Baltimore in the USSF Second Division, and founder of Go Premier Soccer, based in Montgomery County, Maryland.

 Career

 College and amateur

 Born in Togo, Gnatiko moved with his parents to the United States while he was still a small child, settling in Montgomery Village, Maryland.
 He attended Watkins Mill High School and played college soccer at the University of Maryland Baltimore County, where he earning second-team All-America East honors as a junior.

 During his college years he also played with the Cape Cod Crusaders in the USL Premier Development League.

 Professional

 Gnatiko turned professional in 2009, having been invited to the USL2 combine, and subsequently signed with Crystal Palace Baltimore.
 He made his pro debut on April 17, 2009, as a substitute in Baltimore's 0–0 season opening tie with the Pittsburgh Riverhounds.